mitoteam/mtsaver/README.md

 ## Usage

 First you need to create a file with archiving settings: what to pack, where to pack, retention rules and so on.
 Just run `mtsaver init` in directory you want to backup.
 By default this file has `.mtsaver.yml` name.
-This will create `.mtsaver.yml` file with all possible settings and explanation.
+This will create `.mtsaver.yml` file with [all](app/job_settings.go) possible settings and explanations.

 Open created `.mtsaver.yml` file and edit settings you need.
 You can remove untouched default settings from this file to keep things simple.
 Important settings are: